{{flagHref}}

 Production and Availability

 Rhodium is one of the rarest elements on Earth, with annual production measured in kilograms rather than tonnes.
 It is primarily extracted from platinum ores, which contain small amounts of rhodium.
 The production process involves the mining of platinum-group metals, followed by smelting and refining to isolate rhodium.
-Due to its scarcity, rhodium can also be recycled, with recycled material accounting for approximately 10% of the total global supply.
+Due to its scarcity, rhodium is also recovered through recycling, primarily from spent automotive catalytic converters.
+The recycling process involves dismantling converters, crushing the ceramic monolith substrate, and using pyrometallurgical or hydrometallurgical techniques to separate platinum group metals.
+Recycled material accounts for approximately 10–15% of total global supply (Johnson Matthey, 2025), a share that has increased over the past decade as collection infrastructure has expanded.

 The extraction and refining of rhodium are complex and costly processes.
 The high value and demand of the metal in automotive and industrial applications render it a highly expensive material, with prices fluctuating significantly based on supply and demand dynamics within the global market.